byorgey/blog/posts/2026/04/26/FTA.lagda.md

 ```

-XXX less than just defined in terms of leq.
+For convenience, we define $<$ in terms of $\leq$, and prove a few
+properties: any number is less than its successor, and $<$ is
+transitive and non-reflexive.

 ```agda
 _<_ : ℕ → ℕ → Set